 - pepper to taste

-- 1 prepared unbaked pie crust (press-in-pan recipe follows)
+- 1 prepared unbaked pie crust (press-in-pan crust recipe below)

 - Prepare pie crust.
 Heat oven to 450 degrees.
 Line a 10-inch fluted tart pan with removable bottom or a 9-inch pie plate with crust.
 Bake for 10 minutes; let sit on a rack while finishing the tart.